 - January 10th, 2022 - UWR Lab welcomes new students Emma Pinegar (PhD student), Jacob Hirst (Undergraduate assistant), and Insa Norcross (Undergraduate assistant) to join the lab.
 Emma will be working with Dr. Zhang toward her PhD dissertation.
 Jacob and Insa will be working on their individual research projects, supported by UROP.

-- November 4th, 2021 - Dr. Zhang gave a guest lecture in the Medical Robotics Course, hosted by Dr. Alan Kuntz, at University of Utah.
+- November 4th, 2021 - Dr. Zhang to give a guest lecture in the Medical Robotics Course (CS 6956), hosted by Dr. Alan Kuntz, at University of Utah.

 - October 20th, 2021 - UWR Lab's proposal on soft manipulator is selected by the SPUR program to support an undergraduate student to conduct guided research in summer 2022.
 Interested students should check out our Opportunities page for more information.

 - September 16th, 2021 - Dr. Zhang to give a seminar at the University of Utah Robotics Center.